sarthak1598/cms/README.md

     DELETE : localhost:8080/customerapis/deletecustomer/{id} --->> id(int) of customer to be passed who is to be removed from Db.

-# Tomcat port listening on : 8080
+ Tomcat default port listening on : 8080